devchat-ai/devchat-vscode/README.md

   ![Generate a commit message](https://github.com/devchat-ai/devchat-vscode/assets/592493/7bd34547-762c-4f97-b792-8d05a9eb1dcf)

 - Program analysis can assist in building the necessary context.
 Suppose you want DevChat to explain some code to you.
 DevChat can perform better if it's aware of the dependent functions that the code calls.
-In this scenario, you select the target code to explain and add "symbol definitions" to the context.
+In this scenario, you select the target code to explain and add "symbol definitions" to the context (by clicking the plus button).
 DevChat will then generate a prompt that explains the target code, taking into account the dependent functions.

 ### Prompt Extension

 DevChat utilizes a directory to manage predefined prompt templates.
 You can easily add your own or modify existing ones using a text editor.
-Let's delve into the directory structure and its functionality.

 By default, the directory is named `workflows` and located in the `.chat` folder at your home directory.
 You can run `ls ~/.chat/workflows` in a terminal to see what's inside.

 The `workflows` directory typically contains three subdirectories, `sys`, `org`, and `usr`.
 The `sys` (system) directory is a clone of https://github.com/devchat-ai/workflows, which contains the default prompt templates.
 You can overwrite those system prompts.
-For instance, if you create `commit_message` in the `usr` directory and define your own `prompt.txt`, DevChat will use your version instead of the default one in `sys` or `org`.
+For instance, if you create `commit_message` in the `usr` directory and define your own `prompt.txt`, DevChat will use your version instead of the default in `sys` or `org`.

   ```
   workflows